NinjaBearStudioTech/Documentation/Writerside/topics/combat/advanced_topics/cbt_physical_animations.md

 The **Physical Animation** handler can be used to trigger the Physical Animation on a character, when any **melee** or **ranged** damage is applied.

+By default, the Damage Handler will not execute from **recurring damage** - which are recurring effects set to a given interval.
+If such reactions are desirable, then they be enabled via the handler's exposed properties.

 ## Physical Animation Settings
 The default **Physical Animation** system uses `FCombatPhysicalAnimationSettings` to store the context for an animation.
 The table below shows possible adjustments that can be obtained from this data structure.